-Bringing inanimate characters for children and adults to life by using drama, comedy and satire, puppetry productions can take an incredible toll on the person controlling the puppet.
+Bringing inanimate characters to life for children and adults through drama, comedy, and satire, puppetry productions can take an incredible toll on the person controlling the puppet.

 In front of an audience, every aspect of a puppet’s movement is seen.
 It is the puppeteer’s responsibility to react and adapt their performance according to audience reaction.
-Such productions can make high demands on their controllers having to perform in cramped positions, strained spaces, below stage or even on stage as a ventriloquist.
+Such productions can place high demands on their controllers, requiring them to perform in cramped positions, confined spaces, below the stage, or even on the stage as a ventriloquist.

 Here we take a look back at some of those forgotten faces, often missed when we tune in or sit down to a puppet-based performance.